JackTschetter/ImageViewer/README.md

 ### Summary

+## Vulnerability IV --- Incorrect decompression logic

+### Attack classification/description

-## Vulnerability IV --- Incorrect decompression logic in .bcflat encoded files leads to stack buffer overflow
+This attack was caused by incorrect decompression logic in .bcflat encoded files leading to a stack buffer overflow (potentially) leading to arbitrary code execution.

 ### Summary